juanzdev/jekyll-now/_posts/2017-03-09-TeethClassifier.md

     print "F1Score  %.2f" %f1score
 ```
 Note:
-Note that this script will test our trained net passing it a new single image if the parameter BULK_PREDICTION is set to zero, otherwise it will make a bulk prediction over an entire folder of images and will move the ones he thinks are showing the teeth to the corresponding folder.
+Note that this script will test our trained net with new single image if the parameter BULK_PREDICTION is set to zero, otherwise it will make a bulk prediction over an entire folder of images and will move the ones he thinks are showing the teeth to the corresponding folder, you can play with this behaviour based o your needs.

 ## Testing the trained model with unseen data

 ## Testing for a single image

-First I'm going to test the net with some individual unseen images to see individual results, to do this please modify the parameters shown below:
+First I'm going to test the net with some individual unseen images to measure individual results, to do this please modify the parameters shown below:

 ```python
 BULK_PREDICTION = 0 #Set this to 0 to classify individual files